|Position:||Assistant Head Coach/Offensive Line Coach|

 |Alma Mater:||University of Pittsburgh|

-Jim Sweeney, a 16-season veteran of the NFL, enters his fifth season as UAlbany's offensive line coach in 2018.
+Jim Sweeney, a 16-season veteran of the NFL, enters his sixth season as UAlbany's offensive line coach in 2019.

 In 2016, Sweeney's offensive line blocked for All-American Elijah Ibitokun-Hanks with UAlbany gaining 167.2 yards per game on the ground, helping the Great Danes to a 7-4 record, including the running game earning 295 yards in a 36-25 comeback victory at New Hampshire.
 Kevin Malloy, the left tackle, earned his third-consecutive place on the All-CAA team.